 From time to time in organizational life, we encounter entities we call initiatives.
 Some initiatives reside entirely within an existing organizational element.
 Others span several elements, drawing resources from multiple elements or from resource pools attached to administrative elements.
 Usually, we charter initiatives to exploit previously overlooked opportunities, or to address previously unrecognized weaknesses, or to proactively attend to recently detected threats.
 Initiatives usually begin their lives narrowly focused and clearly defined.
 But many eventually expand their missions.
 They lose focus.
 They become more difficult to define.
-They acquire multiple objectives and they lose coherence.
+They acquire multiple objectives.
 They become incoherent initiatives.

 Keeping When the purpose of an